mehkarkarshruti/fact-store/README.md

 - **Deterministic fact IDs, not LLM-generated.** Didn't think hard about this at first I just let the LLM generate IDs as part of its output.
 At comparison time I noticed IDs resetting per chunk (`fact_1`, `fact_2`...), causing silent collisions once facts from different chunks got pooled.
 Fix: took ID generation away from the LLM entirely and assign it deterministically in code instead.
 - **Unit normalization before comparison.** Early on I hit representational variance like the same rupee amount showing up as `₹`, `INR`, `Rs.`, or a bare number tagged "crore"/"million" depending on the document.
 Fed in raw, the model could treat identical values as different just from formatting, or misread magnitude entirely.
 So I wrote a `normalize_unit` function to standardize values before comparison made reconciliation noticeably more reliable, especially for corroboration cases.
 - **Raw facts and reconciliation output stored separately** (`db/facts/` vs `db/reconciliations/`).
-This came from a real bug — raw fact files were showing up in the UI as if they were finished "findings" (empty metric name, zero evidence points).
-Splitting the storage fixed it at the source instead of patching around it in the UI.
+This came from a big bug, my raw fact files were showing up in the UI as if they were finished "findings" (empty metric name, zero evidence points), which is so wrong!
+So i did splitting the storage, fixed it at the source instead of patching around it in the UI.
 - **One pooled LLM call per document set for comparison, not pairwise embedding search.** With only three documents per dataset, one pooled call was simpler and cheaper than building an embedding-similarity filter first.
 Won't scale past a handful of documents like flagged that directly in Limitations rather than pretending it's production-ready.
 - **No hard-coded facts, filenames, or schemas.** The extraction prompt stays open-ended on purpose and it asks for whatever factual claims exist, never told to look for specific fields like "revenue" or "GDP."
 That's what lets the same pipeline run unmodified on a PDF it's never seen.
 - **Structured output over regex parsing.** Could've asked the LLM to describe facts in prose and regex them apart but that feels fragile, it may break the moment phrasing shifts.
 A JSON schema through Pydantic meant never fighting my own parsing logic.